 Environmental Science and Technology The Environmental Science and Technology course is an enriched curriculum complementary to the ST course.
 The same competencies are developed with a broader perspective on environmental issues and enriched concepts in chemistry and physics.
 It is a mandatory prerequisite for students who wish to enroll in chemistry and physics classes in grade 11.
 History of Quebec and Canada The History of Quebec and Canada focuses on the characterization and interpretation of the path taken by Québec society since 1840.
-The main focus of the course is to develop critical thinking skills related to the analysis of history: comparing historical perspectives, identifying causes and consequences, identifying elements of change and of continuity through time periods, understanding the link between various aspects of society, and so on.
+The main focus of the course is to develop critical thinking skills related to the analysis of history: comparing historical perspectives, identifying causes and consequences, identifying elements of change and of continuity through time periods, and understanding the link between various aspects of society.
 We will also prepare students for the ministerial exam at the end of year.
 Introduction to psychology The Introduction to Psychology course is designed to provide students with a general overview of psychology.
 Throughout the year, the students will learn how psychology is used to understand, predict, describe, influence and control human behaviour.
 Students will be challenged to make connections between the concepts they learn in class and their personal lives.
 Specifically, some of the topics covered in the course include fear, nature vs. nurture, lie detecting, famous psychologists and their experiments/theories, mental health, relationship dynamics, personality development, etc. Physical Education The Physical Education and Health program was designed with a view to fostering students' overall development.
 Although one of its objectives is to help students increase their motor efficiency through regular physical activity, the program also aims to help students develop psychosocial skills and acquire the knowledge, strategies, attitudes and safe and ethical behaviours required to properly manage their health and well-being.
-During our physical education classes, we will explore different sports such as badminton, basketball, ultimate frisbee, flag football, volleyball, wall climbing, weight lifting room, etc. Ethics and Religious Culture The Ethics and Religious Culture program is aimed at developing an understanding of ethical questions.
-This allows students to make judicious choices based on knowledge of the values and references present in society.
-It offers students from all backgrounds the tools necessary to get a better understanding of our society and its cultural heritage.
-The main themes related to this class are health and well-being, career planning, citizenship and community life, media literacy and environmental awareness.
-Drama In drama class, students will gradually be exposed to various activities which will enable them to prepare and present a short dramatic scene in the spring.
-For example, oral presentations related to the part of a tourist guide, a project presenting a painter or musical artist, a radio program project (auditory recording only) and directed improvisation games will be used.
-By mid-year, students will create a short play using a model presented in class.
-In closing, the final project consists of recording an advertisement.
+During our physical education classes, we will explore different sports such as badminton, basketball, ultimate frisbee, flag football, volleyball, wall climbing, weight lifting room, etc. Culture and Citizenship in Québec (CCQ) The Culture and Citizenship in Québec program teaches students how to engage in sociological interpretation, ethical reflection, dialogue, and critical thinking.
+The main objectives are to prepare students to exercise citizenship in Québec, help students to develop empathy, and to engage in the pursuit of the common good.
+The main themes explored in this class are relationships and caring, justice and the law, culture and symbolic productions, and technology and future challenges.
+Drama In the Drama program, students will delve into the fundamentals of dramatic techniques, including tone, voice, pauses, punctuation, and volume.
+These skills will be explored through interactive activities, enabling students to refine their ability to express emotion and meaning in performance.
+Students will demonstrate their understanding through brief performances and concise written critiques, fostering both practical and analytical skills.
+In addition, students will also study Henrik Ibsen's classic play A Doll's House.
+Through this exploration, they will gain insight into character development, thematic expression, and the nuances of dramatic literature.